puddlejumper26/SportStore/README.md

 # Demo

-Seems not working right now [LINK](https://puddlejumper26.github.io/sports-store/) But I am working on it everyday, almost!
+- Seems not working right now,  [LINK](https://puddlejumper26.github.io/sports-store/)
+- But I am working on it everyday, almost!